Gulf Cooperation Council: Patent Office

-Peninsula Shield Force
+Unified Military Command

-Amidst the Bahraini uprising, Saudi Arabia and the UAE sent ground troops to Bahrain in order to protect vital infrastructure such as the airport and highway system.
+Amidst the Bahraini uprising, Saudi Arabia and the UAE sent ground troops to Bahrain to protect vital infrastructure such as the airport and highway system.
 Kuwait and Oman refrained from sending troops.
 Instead, Kuwait sent a navy unit.

-The secretary-general of the GCC strongly endorsed the use of international force in Libya.
+The Secretary-General of the GCC strongly endorsed the use of international force in Libya.
 GCC member states joined coalition efforts to enforce the no-fly zone.
 In September 2014, GCC members Saudi Arabia, Bahrain, UAE and Qatar, and pending member Jordan commenced air operations against the Islamic State of Iraq and the Levant (ISIL) in Syria.
 Saudi Arabia and the UAE, however, are among the states that oppose the Muslim Brotherhood in Syria, whereas Qatar has historically supported it.
-They also pledged other support including operating training facilities for Syrian rebels, in Saudi Arabia, and allowing the use of their airbases by other countries fighting ISIL.
+They also pledged other support, including operating training facilities for Syrian rebels in Saudi Arabia, and allowing the use of their airbases by other countries fighting ISIL.
 Some GCC countries also send some troops to fight the opposition government in Yemen.
+Since the Arab Spring, the GCC has a Security Pact whereby members coordinate efforts to repress their domestic political opposition.